Table of Contents

 The membranes serve as an axis for vessels and supply the femoral neck with blood on their way to the hip head.
-Also, the synovial membrane forms a tube around the ligament of the femoral head and secludes the joint from the acetabular incision and the acetabular fossa.
+Also, the synovial membrane forms a tube around the ligament of the femoral head that keeps the joint away from the acetabular incision and the acetabular fossa.

 Ligaments and Bursae of the Hip Joint

-The ligaments of the hip joint serve as guide and limitation of movements and ensure the complete stabilization of the hip joint.
-In anatomy, there is the distinction between intra-articular and extra-articular ligaments:
+The ligaments of the hip joint guide and limit the movements and ensure the complete stabilization of the hip joint.
+In anatomy, there is a distinction between intra-articular and extra-articular ligaments:

 Ligament of the femoral head

-The ligament of the femoral head lies in the joint and is covered by a synovial membrane.
-The bundle of fibers runs from the anterior and posterior cornu of the fascies lunata and the superior edge of the transverse ligament of the acetabulum to the fossa.
-It is subject to tension when the movements flexion/adduction/external rotation combine.
+The ligament of the femoral head lies within the joint and is covered by a synovial membrane.
+The bundle of fibers runs from the anterior and posterior horn of the lunate surface and the superior edge of the transverse ligament of the acetabulum to the fossa.
+It is subject to tension when the flexion, adduction, and external rotation movements are combined.
 This ligament is often referred to as teres femoris ligament in other medical textbooks and journals.